Pen-y-Fan/stranding/README.md

 - The default status for all orders is unavailable ✅
 - A user can list orders by client location and update the available orders ✅
 - A user can filter by destination location to attempt to 'batch up' orders ✅
-- A user can find an order, update the status to 'In progress', which will trigger the progress start_date
+- A user can find an order, update the status to 'In progress', which will trigger the progress start_date ✅
 - A user can find an order, update the status to failed, which will update the delivery progress to failed (for stats) and location to the order's client location.
-The order_user status will be changed to standby, as the user will not be able to re-take the order immediately
+The order_user status will be changed to standby, as the user will not be able to re-take the order immediately ✅
-- A user can find an order, update the status to complete, which will mark the progress to complete (for stats) and update the status to complete
+- A user can find an order, update the status to complete, which will mark the progress to complete (for stats) and update the status to complete ✅
 - A user can filter large orders which require Delivery Bot or Floating carrier ( > 200 kg < 600 kg)
 - A user can filter orders for trucks ( > 600 kg)
 - A user can stash a delivery in a private locker at a location or in a pill box, these can be 'other' with a comment on the location.
-Null is on person / truck etc
-- A user can multi filter by status (e.g. unavailable & available) to allow delivery planning
+- A user can multi filter by status (e.g. unavailable & available) to allow delivery planning ✅
 - A user can view update a delivery to failed and give a reason for failure (e.g. must be raining)
 - A user can view past failed deliveries with the comment(s) why each delivery failed to help remind the reason and help to succeed next time
-- A user can filter deliveries by district (West / Central) so they may view deliveries in progress including stashed deliveries
+- A user can filter deliveries by district (West / Central) so they may view deliveries in progress including stashed deliveries ✅
 - A user can filter orders by district (West / Central) so they may view orders ✅
+- Orders: Number, description, max likes and weight, then other stuff.... ✅